phoracek/clouds-over-czechoslovakia/README.md

-# Current state of the skies in black and white
+# The state of the skies in black and white

 ![Example](example.png)